mikedaltonmtl/scheduler/README.md

 - `useReducer`: The custom useApplicationData Hook has been refactored using useReducer.

-- `Spot remaining`: The spots remaining functionality has been implemented using reducers.
+- `Spots remaining`: The spots remaining functionality has been implemented using reducers.

 - `WebSocket server connection`: The WebSocket API has been used to make a persistent connection to the scheduler API server.